 They are with colleagues in meetings all the time, but there is little investment in building the quality of those relationships.

-Take 15 minutes to fire yourself and review your relationships.
+Take 15 minutes to fire yourself and review your relationships in these ways.

-- Fire Yourself – Quickly, handwrite a 2 sentence memo firing yourself.
+Quickly, hand write a 2 sentence memo firing yourself.
 Take on the full emotion and weight of this event then stand up, walk away from your desk and then sit back down.

 Coaching Thoughts – For You and Your Peers

 - Ask yourself: Am I willing to commit to meet with one person a week over the next 20 weeks to increase the depth and breadth of my relationships and gain perspective on the growth of my leadership capability?

 - Take the 15 minutes to fire yourself, using the steps outlined above.
 What is the result?